-American Psycho by Bret Easton Ellis – The Dark Descent into the Mind of a Serial Killer
+American Psycho by Bret Easton Ellis – the Mind of a Serial Killer

-Reading American Psycho, by Bret Easton Ellis was quite unsettling captivating for me.
+Reading the novel by Easton Ellis was quite unsettling captivating for me.
 Right from the start I got immersed in the disturbing world of Patrick Bateman, a banker hiding a chilling secret life.
-The vivid descriptions of violence and Batemans cold narrative style left me feeling uneasy and shocked at times.
+The vivid descriptions of violence and his cold narrative style left me feeling uneasy and shocked at times.

 Despite the nature of the content I found myself unable to stop reading.
 It was a look into the shallowness and materialism of consumer culture, in the 1980s intertwined with a depiction of a deeply troubled character.
 The book really made me question my beliefs.
 Led me to ponder on the sides of human nature and societal norms long after I turned the final page.